nekelly/nekelly.github.io/pages/biography.md

 ### A Short Biography
 &nbsp;

-I grew in Co.
+I grew up in Co.
 Kildare in Ireland and was raised in a Catholic family where God, religion and spirituality were rarely discussed.
 My mother often encouraged me to go to Mass, and sometimes I went, but most of the time I'd lie about going.
 Mass didn't mean a whole lot to me because I didn't understand what it was about.
 I remember being taught in catechism class in school that Jesus died for us on the cross but I never really understood what that meant and I'm sure many people are still in that same boat.